Looney Tunes Cartoons: Production

-The series brings all of the Looney Tunes together under one roof, having already reintroduced Bugs Bunny, Daffy Duck, Tweety, Sylvester, Porky Pig, The Gremlin, Elmer Fudd, The Gashouse Gorillas, Yosemite Sam, Granny, Doctor Quack, Beaky Buzzard, Mama Buzzard, Road Runner, Wile E. Coyote, Cecil Turtle, Sam Sheepdog, Ralph Wolf, the Fly, Cicero Pig, Taz, Gossamer, Dr. Frankenbeans, Witch Hazel, Petunia Pig, the French Horse, Rocky, Mugsy, Clancy Cop, the Russian Dog, the Rich Lady, Foghorn Leghorn, Barnyard Dawg, The Weasel, Hector the Bulldog, Marvin the Martian, the Dead End Kid, the Judge, Pete Puma, Hubie, Bertie, Claude Cat, Fred Sheepdog, George Wolf, Gruesome Gorilla, Mrs. Gruesome Gorilla, Charlie Dog, and the Instant Martians as more original characters have been confirmed to appear along the way.
+The series features the majority of the Looney Tunes repertoire, with some notable one-off characters receiving a second appearance.
+Among those featured include Bugs Bunny, Daffy, Tweety, Sylvester, Porky, Elmer Fudd, Yosemite Sam, Granny, Marvin the Martian, Beaky and Mama Buzzard, Wile E. Coyote and the Road Runner, Cecil Turtle, Ralph Wolf and Sam Sheepdog, Cicero Pig, Taz, Gossamer, Dr. Frankenbeans, Witch Hazel, Petunia Pig, Rocky and Mugsy, Clancy Cop, The Gashouse Gorillas, the Russian Dog, Doctor Quack, Foghorn Leghorn, Barnyard Dawg, Hector the Bulldog, the Dead End Kid, Pete Puma, Hubie and Bertie, Claude Cat, Gruesome Gorilla and the Mrs., The Gremlin, Miss Prissy, Marc Antony and Pussyfoot, K-9, Charlie Dog, and The Three Bears.

 The animation for the series was outsourced to different studios, including Yowza!
 Animation, Yearim Productions, Snipple Animation and Tonic DNA.
 A trailer for the series was released on April 21, 2020.
 The short Pest Coaster was released on May 5 on the WB Kids YouTube channel as a sneak preview ahead of the release date.

-Producers included copious amounts of cartoon violence and Acme Corporation weaponry, but excluded any depictions of firearms in the first season; Elmer Fudd, for example, used different non-firearm weapons (e.i. a scythe or an axe) to hunt Bugs Bunny instead of his shotgun.
+Copious amounts of cartoon violence and Acme Corporation weaponry are featured, as typical for the franchise, but excluded in the first season only are any depictions of firearms; Elmer Fudd, for example, used different non-firearm weapons (e.i. a scythe or an axe) to hunt Bugs Bunny instead of his shotgun.
 With the release of Space Jam: A New Legacy, the restriction was removed.

-Browngardt confirmed production had resumed on more episodes in 2020.
+After a brief period of delay, Browngardt confirmed production had resumed for more episodes in 2020 as a result of the COVID-19 pandemic.
 Five new segments were released under the umbrella title Bugs Bunny's 24-Carrot Holiday Special on December 3, 2020.